andrewdyer/react-package-template/README.md

 ## 🤝 Contributing

-Before contributing to this project, please refer to the [contributing](./CONTRIBUTING.md) documentation.
+Before contributing to this package, please refer to the [contributing](./CONTRIBUTING.md) documentation.